Sufentanil (Under the tongue)

 How to Use This Medicine:

-- A nurse or other health provider will give you this medicine.
+- A nurse or other healthcare provider will give you this medicine in a medical facility.
 It is placed under your tongue.

 - Do not chew or swallow the tablet.